Odds of Dying

 If we overestimate our risk in one area, it can lead to anxiety and interfere with carrying out our normal daily routine.
 Ironically, it also leads us to underestimate real risks that can injure or kill us.

 It can be difficult to accurately assess the biggest risks we face.
-Plane crashes, being struck by lightning or being attacked by a dog are common fears, but what about falls, the danger inside of a bottle of pills, or your drive to work?
+Plane crashes, being struck by lightning, or being attacked by a dog are common fears, but what about falls, the danger inside a bottle of pills, or your drive to work?

 |Cause of Death||Odds of Dying|

 |Heart disease||1 in 6|

 |Cancer||1 in 7|